 In April 1986, the nuclear power plant in Chernobyl, located in the Soviet Union, exploded.
 This acclaimed HBO limited series examines the reasons behind the worst nuclear plant disaster in history.
 It also covers the fallout, both literally and metaphorically.
 As tens of thousands of people get evacuated from the immediate area, the Soviet Union tries to cover up the event.
 The series shows that the government’s lies about the disaster might have helped in the fall of the Soviet Union a few years later.

 After starring in Apollo 13, Tom Hanks extended his time in space with this 1998 HBO miniseries.
-This 12-episode series chronicles the history of US space exploration, from the founding of NASA, to the first Apollo missions, all the way to the end with the last manned lunar landing with Apollo 17.
-Hanks directs the first episode of this series and wrote or co-wrote several others.
-There are a ton of well-known actors playing roles in this mini-series, including Tony Goldwyn, Bryan Cranston, Cary Elwes Gary Cole, Sally Field, and many more.
+This 12-episode series chronicles the history of US space exploration, from the founding of NASA to the first Apollo missions, all the way to the end with the last human-crewed lunar landing with Apollo 17.
+Hanks directed the first episode of this series and wrote or co-wrote several others.
+There are many well-known actors playing roles in this mini-series, including Tony Goldwyn, Bryan Cranston, Cary Elwes Gary Cole, Sally Field, and many more.
 It’s perhaps the best TV series to depict the real events of the Apollo space program.

 Paul Giamatti plays John Adams in this excellent mini-series.
-It goes into detail about the life of one of the most important, but perhaps one of the most little known, Founding Fathers of the United States.
+It details the life of one of the most important, but perhaps one of the most little-known, Founding Fathers of the United States.
 After helping to form the country, Adams is elected as its second President.
 The mini-series depicts Adams’s life from just before the American Revolution to his death in 1826.